Arcamped/Amino-Acid-Project-Public/README.md

 Finally, my background is in Economics -- not Biology, Computer Science, or Chemistry -- so please let me know if you see problems with my approach or have clarifying comments or questions.
 You can email me [here](Michael.ar.campbell@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/michael-campbell-73159b5a/).

+### Problem Statement (non-Technical) ###

+We're looking to see if there is a specific *type* of instruction set that nature uses when building an amino acid.
+If you're reading a set of instructions and come upon a passage that says, "A: put down three blocks in order 1, 2, 3", that's simple enough.
+However, what if the instruction set read, "A, if the next instruction is G: put down three blocks in order..." and right below that it read, "A, if the next instruction is C: put down *four* blocks in order..."?

+If we solve the math problem stated above (using real world values for amino acids), we can determine if the instruction set cares what the letter (or letters) after the first is.
+This lets us know the "Interpretation Framework" (how information is stored) that nature uses to build amino acids.

 ### Problem Statement (Technical) ###

 Let X<sub>i</sub> be a three dimensional vector with positions x<sub>1</sub>, x<sub>2</sub>, x<sub>3</sub>.
 Each x<sub>i</sub> may take one of four possible values: [A, C, U, G].
 Let A<sub>t</sub> be an undirected heterogeneous hypergraph of finite size at time t.
 Find the set of graph updates rules R that takes A<sub>0</sub> -> B<sub>i</sub> for every possible X<sub>i</sub> in precisely three time steps, where B<sub>i</sub> is an undirected heterogeneous hypergraph of finite size and known topology.
 Assume A<sub>0</sub> is empty, such that A<sub>0</sub> = [ ].